DandyDrop/Yandex-Search-Images-TG-Bot/README.md

-# Yandex-Search-Images-TG-Bot

-## Please, help me!
+# Please, help me!
 I`m an idiot who doesnt know how to code, so any criticism is welcome